StefFrustagli/the-italian-hangman-game/README.md

 *It's time to play the **Italian hangman game**!*
 This is a Python terminal game that runs on Heroku's mock terminal created by the Code Institute.

-This game is intended for intermediate Italian learners and for native Italian children who are learning to read and write.
-As instructions are given in English, basic English is also required.
+This game is intended for intermediate Italian learners and for native Italian children who are learning to read and write or native adults.
+As the instructions are given in English, a basic understanding of English is also required.

 ## How to play
-Save the little man from the Italian hangman by identifying the words correctly.
-Ten ??? attempts are all you have, so think carefully.
-To simplify the choice of words, there are 3 categories to select from at the beginning of the game.
+The goal of the game is to identify the words correctly in order to save the little man from execution.
+There are seven possible attempts.
+To simplify guessing, I have identified 3 different categories that the player can select at the beginning of the game.

+# Introductory nursery rhyme

 *In Italy we play a wordy game so grand,* <br>
 *It is the Hangman game!
 Where letters in the air stand.* <br>